-In the service of God as ordained by the hand of Moses for Israel, there were two ceremonies to be observed by God's people in preparation approach to Him.
-These were the OFFERINGS or SACRIFICES the CLEANSINGS and PURIFICATIONS.
-Both were to be observed but in different manners Both were intended to remind man how sinful he was, and how unfit to draw near holy God.
-Both were to typify REDEMPTION by which the Lord Jesus Christ would restore to man fellowship with God.
+In the service of God as ordained by the hand of Moses for Israel, there were two ceremonies to be observed by God's people in preparation for approach to Him.
+These were the OFFERINGS or SACRIFICES and the CLEANSINGS or PURIFICATIONS.
+Both were to be observed but in different manners.
+Both were intended to remind man how sinful he was, and how unfit to draw near to a holy God.
+Both were to typify the REDEMPTION by which the Lord Jesus Christ would restore to man fellowship with God.
 As a rule it is only the OFFERINGS which are regarded as typical of REDEMPTION through Christ.
-The Epistle to the Hebrews, however, emphatically mentions THE CLEANSINGS as figures "for the time being in which were oflered SACRIFICES and DIVERS WASHINGS" (Heb. ix.
-9, 10).
+The Epistle to the Hebrews, however, emphatically mentions THE CLEANSINGS as figures "for the time being in which were oflered SACRIFICES and DIVERS WASHINGS" (Heb. ix, 9, 10).